IDE Remote Mode

 - Reveal Folder opens the extension log folder in your operating system file browser

-This helps distinguish delays caused by Copilot/VS Code persisting the finalized response text from delays in parsing or upload.
+This helps distinguish delays caused by the agent persisting the finalized response text from delays in parsing or upload.

 Offline behaviour